TheLastBilly/psCast/README.md

 # psCast
-A podcast client app for the PS Vita
+A podcast client app for the PS Vita.
+Original logo design was made by [NotMatei](https://github.com/NotMatei).

 # Building